Trolley Tour Takes Approximately 90 Minutes

 The Mercer House, now the Mercer-Williams House Museum, was the scene of the shooting death of Danny Hansford, a story that is retold in the 1994 John Berendt novel 'Midnight in the Garden of Good and Evil.'
 Before his death, the house had already been the scene of two deaths: In 1913 a previous owner tripped over the second floor banister, fractured his hip, and suffered a concussion, dying three days later.
 In 1969, a boy chasing pigeons on the roof fell over the edge and impaled himself on the iron fence below.

-Drive By Colonial Park Cemetery
+Tour Stop at Colonial Park Cemetery

 Established in 1750, the Colonial Park Cemetery functions as an anchor location for Savannah's early haunted history, and it is also where the infamous Jesse Greathouse video was filmed in 2008, which has become one of the most compelling and controversial pieces of evidence for life after death currently available.

-Drive By Juliette Gordon Low Birthplace
+Tour Stop at Juliette Gordon Low Birthplace

 The Birthplace of Juliette Gordon Low, founder of the Girl Scouts, was constructed in 1821.
 This house is an incredibly popular spot for the ghost tours in Savannah.
 Sarah, Juliette's grandmother, is said to still haunt the old mansion, and now that the building is a house museum, it is entirely possible to catch a glimpse of Sarah while on tour.

-Drive By The Pirates' House
+Tour Stop at The Pirates' House

 The Pirates' House, constructed in 1794, was originally a bar and boarding house for sailors.
 Reportedly, the basement was used to shanghai unwary (and unconscious) men through a secret tunnel which led to the Savannah River.
 These men were forced into seafaring service against their will.